 Use the General Social Survey Cumulative File to do a brief analysis.
 In the paper you will relate the analysis to readings we have done.

 We will be using Berkeley’s SDA website (SDA stands for Survey Documentation and Analysis).
 You may need Excel on your local machine if you want to reformat graphs, and you will need to use a word processor like Word to combine the figures and tables with your own commentary and analysis.
 The website will do the analysis and generate the tables and figures for you.
 We will not be doing any fancy statistical analysis or complex manipulations of the data.
 We simply want to study some basic summary statistics about American attitudes.

 Basic web link:

-(an older version of the GSS, 1972-2008, that used an older version of SDA software is here, in case you have problems with the above newer version):
+(older versions of the GSS, 1972-200X that used an older version of SDA software are also available, in case you have problems with the above newer version):

 The SDA webpage has links to general help, and help about data recodes.

 Things to know about the GSS, and to keep in mind:

 * The GSS has been fielded every other year from 1972-2014.

 * There are thousands of variables available to study, but not all variables are available for all years.
 You are going to have to spend time searching for variables that are of interest to you.
 Be sure to tabulate your variable against year to know which years are available.
 That is, make a table where “year” is the row variable and your variable of interest is the column variable.
 Run the table to see what years are available for your variable.
 You don’t have to include year as one of the variables in your analysis, but you should know (and report in your paper) in what years your question(s) were asked.

 * Always check the box for “Question Text” so that the full text of the question appears along with your table and chart.